When Do You Need a Private Instagram Account? 7 Signs To Know

 Keep a Public Landing Option If You Are a Creator

-Use a simple public account or a link in bio page that explains how to request access.
+Use a simple public account or a link in a bio page that explains how to request access.
 You stay discoverable while your main profile stays private.

 This balance helps maintain reach and visibility for content creators.